|

 option freq q; |

-This sets the frequency to quarterly ('m' for monthly, 'a' for annual, 'u' for undated).
-If quarterly frequency is chosen, time periods are given as:
+This sets the frequency to quarterly (a for annual, q for quarterly, m for monthly, w for weekly, d for daily, u for undated).
+If quarterly frequency is chosen, time periods are given as for instance:

 time 2000q2 2005q4; |